As the year comes to a close, many ask: is Amazon FBA worth it in 2022 and beyond? In short: yes. But let’s go over why.

 I don’t know

-While many sellers have recently begun to sell products on Amazon, with the power of Amazon’s supply chain and massive customer base, new sellers see early signs of success.
+Many sellers have recently begun to sell products on Amazon, and, with the power of Amazon’s supply chain and massive customer base, they are seeing early signs of success.

 Sure, revenue numbers are great, but what is the profit?